openhab/openhab-docs/configuration/items.md

 This event on its own won't change anything on the Item, but you could use, for example, the Trigger Profile "rawbutton-toggle-switch" to toggle a lamp on or off when the button is clicked.
 Also, you could e.g. define a Rule that is triggered by this event and calculates the color of the lamp based on the sun position.

-Some Bindings support automatic discovery of Things, in which case discovered Things will appear in the Inbox in the Paper UI.
+Some Bindings support automatic discovery of Things, in which case discovered Things will appear in the Inbox in the UI.
-Once accepted, the new Thing will appear under Configuration > Things.
+Once accepted, the new Thing will appear under Settings > Things.

 Other Bindings support defining Things in a `.things` file located in the `$OPENHAB_CONFIG/things/` folder.